TruptiAShetty/Devlop/env/ec2/README.md

 -  Change the parameter vpc_id in qa-terraform.tfvars (which is created from the env/vpc folder)
 - Change the parameter subnet_id in qa-terraform.tfvars (which is created from env/vpc folder).
 According to the requirement ec2 should deploy in the private_subnet so pass the parameter of subnet_id as a private_subnet.
 - Change the parameter public_subnets in qa-terraform.tfvars (which is cretaed from env/vpc folder) & change the parameter of private_subnet_ids for the selection subnet for the vpc endpoints
-- After that we should configure s3 backend by using terrform init command.
+- After that we should configure s3 backend by using `terrform init` command.
 ***senario2***

 - Then we should create workspace by usung command "terraform workspace new qa"

-               terraform workspace new name
+               terraform workspace new qa
 - After creation of the terraform workspace dev then we can proceed with a command "terraform workspace show" it show in which workspace placed in .

               terraform workspace show